Research

 Top multimodal LLMs in March 2026

 March 2026 was a quiet-but-foundational month for multimodal.
-The headline frontier models did not change much, but two structural shifts landed: Anthropic launched Claude Design (April 17, research preview), and Google released Gemini Embedding 2 Preview on March 10 (covered in the embeddings section below).
-Plus Midjourney v8 shipped during March with native 2K and 5x faster generation than v7.
+The headline frontier models did not change much, but one structural shift landed during March: Google released Gemini Embedding 2 Preview on March 10 (covered in the embeddings section below).
+Midjourney v8 also shipped during March with native 2K and 5x faster generation than v7.
+Anthropic’s Claude Design dropped after the March window, on April 17 as a research preview; it is included in this guide only as cross-month context.

 Vision (image and document understanding)